 Meyerhoff Scholars are selected for their interests in the sciences, engineering, mathematics, or computer science and their plans to pursue a Ph.D. or combined M.D./Ph.D. in the sciences or engineering.
 The selection committee considers academic performance, standardized test scores, recommendation letters, and proven commitment to community service.

-To be considered, applicants must be nominated to the program; most frequently by high school administrators, guidance counselors, or teachers.
-Deserving students may also be nominated by other adults who are influential in their educational and personal lives, including pastors and mentors.
+Historically, application to the Meyerhoff Program was initiated through nomination.
+While it is no longer a requirement to be nominated for our program, it is highly encouraged.
+Nominations are most frequently submitted by high school administrators, guidance counselors, or teachers.
+Deserving students may also be nominated by other adults who are influential in their educational and personal lives, including community leaders, mentors, and family.

 The typical application and selection process is as follows:

-- September 1 Meyerhoff staff send letters to principals and guidance counselors, explaining eligibility criteria and how to access the online nomination forms.
+- September 15 Nomination letters are sent to principals and guidance counselors, explaining eligibility criteria and how to access the online nomination forms.

-- November 1 In addition to the Meyerhoff Scholars application, students must submit a general UMBC application for undergraduate admission and are encouraged to take advantage of the early action admissions deadline of November 1.
-Students accepted for admission to UMBC have until May 1 to announce their decision.
+- November 1 UMBC Admissions Early Action Deadline.
+In addition to the Meyerhoff Scholars application, students must submit a general UMBC application for undergraduate admission and are encouraged to take advantage of the Early Action admissions deadline of November 1.
+Applicants can apply for UMBC RegularAdmissions Decision beyond the November 1 deadline.

-- April 15 Admission decision letters are mailed to all applicants.
+- April 1 Meyerhoff decision letters are mailed to all applicants.

-- May 1 Students accept or reject admission invitations.
+- May 1 Students accept or reject Meyerhoff and UMBC admission invitations.
 This deadline includes students who applied under early action.

-Nominators and applicants with questions, should contact Meyerhoff staff for additional information.
+Nominators and applicants with questions should contact the Meyerhoff Program (firstname.lastname@example.org) for additional information.